-While on a walk in woodlands outside Zurich after the first lockdown, John came across these beautiful boulders creating a small dam in a mountain stream.
+While walking in a secluded valley in Tessin John came across these beautiful boulders creating a small dam in a mountain stream.
 Looking at their mass and weight he re-imagined them without those typical characteristics, and in this fantasy museum setting he shows them floating like balloons for the viewer to wonder at.
 A privilege to be able to see the natural world again but here captured regardless of the season or setting.

 An uprooted tree fallen in the stream is delicately balanced in the rear gallery, propped against the rear wall and just supported by the floor and the glass ceiling panel.
 Its weight and solidity plainly evident yet rendered safe by being indoors.
 A curious observer saunters past busy with the contents of her bag, oblivious to what awaits her in the next gallery.
 One of his favourite props, a chair, is placed so that the viewer can sit and wonder at these gigantic floating stones reminding us that a short interruption to our human time frame takes millenia to shape smooth rocks by water erosion alone.
 John’s visual and technical flair and eye for the surreal is ever present here and his presentation in holding nature within a confined stage set piece is both convincing and unnerving.